Kong/docs.konghq.com/src/kubernetes-ingress-controller/troubleshooting.md

 [Wireshark](https://www.wireshark.org/).

 Note that you will typically need to temporarily disable TLS to inspect application-layer traffic.
-If you have acces to the server's private keys you can [decrypt TLS](https://wiki.wireshark.org/TLS#TLS_Decryption), though this does not work if the session uses an ephemeral cipher (neither the controller nor Kong proxy have support for dumping session secrets).
+If you have access to the server's private keys you can [decrypt TLS](https://wiki.wireshark.org/TLS#TLS_Decryption), though this does not work if the session uses an ephemeral cipher (neither the controller nor Kong proxy have support for dumping session secrets).